GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

-Lastly Twitter—whose progressive web app (PWA) is [largely seen](https://www.thurrott.com/cloud/social/150171/twitter-lite-now-adapts-larger-screens#:~:text=probably%20the%20best%20mainstream%20progressive%20web%20app) as _probably the best mainstream progressive web app_—has, for some time now, [used](https://blog.twitter.com/engineering/en_us/topics/insights/2019/twitter-for-mac-is-coming-back#:~:text=This%20led%20to%20our%20Responsive%20Web%20codebase%20being%20the%20spearhead%20for%20all%20platforms%20via%20web%20browsers) its responsive web codebase for all platforms, mobile and desktop, via web browsers.
+Lastly Twitter—whose progressive web app (PWA) is [largely seen](https://www.thurrott.com/cloud/social/150171/twitter-lite-now-adapts-larger-screens#:~:text=probably%20the%20best%20mainstream%20progressive%20web%20app) as _probably the best mainstream progressive web app_—has [used](https://blog.twitter.com/engineering/en_us/topics/insights/2019/twitter-for-mac-is-coming-back#:~:text=This%20led%20to%20our%20Responsive%20Web%20codebase%20being%20the%20spearhead%20for%20all%20platforms%20via%20web%20browsers) its responsive web codebase for all platforms, mobile and desktop, via web browsers.
 On Windows, the PWA is the experience the company is confident enough to make _the_ Twitter experience that you get